 Before starting the course a meeting will be arranged between you and your sponsoring manager and we will put together a learning programme that best suits you and your team.
 You will be expected to attend a five day pre-AMHP course in July.

 Practice placements are a significant part of the course, spread across seven months.
 You will be supported by a Practice Educator who will manage and oversee your practice experience.
 You will also shadow practitioners and lead mental health assessments.
 Placements are arranged through your sponsoring manager, via your own local authority and/or Mental Health Trusts and in conjunction with our university.

-Once you successfully complete this course, you will have met the Health Care Professions Council's (HCPC) requirements for the role and will be eligible to apply for AMHP registration through your Local Authority / Mental Health Trust.
-You will enhance your employment opportunities with sought-after skills which meet the regulations of the Mental Health Act 1983.
+Upon successfully completing this course, you will have met the ‘approval criteria’ (2013) of the Health and Care Professions Council (HCPC).
+You'll be eligible to apply for AMHP registration through your Local Authority / Mental Health Trust in accordance with the Mental Health (Approved Mental Health Professionals) (Approval) (England) Regulations 2008, enhancing your employment opportunities with these sought-after skills.

 We'll assess the skills and knowledge you'll develop in a variety of ways.
 For example, a written assignment examining themes in mental health legislation or a multiple choice questionnaire exploring law.
 As part of your placement we'll provide you with a practice document outlining key competencies, which you'll evidence with a portfolio.
 Your Practice Educator will also produce a report on how you've applied what you've learnt.

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.